NvC-DmN-CH/AutoVTF/README.md

 ![gif](https://github.com/NvC-DmN-CH/AutoVTF/assets/56874047/6edd8f1d-fb10-42ff-ba77-b2c9fc793d0e)

-Dragging a VTF allows exporting to image or making a VMT.
-Dragging an image allows converting to VTF
+- Dragging a VTF:
+  - Allows exporting to PNG, TGA or PSD
+  - "Make Simple VMT": ($basetexture points to VTF path relative to `materials/`)

+- Dragging an image:
+  - "Lossless": Makes VTF with BGRA8888 compression if image is transparent, or RGB888 if opaque
+  - "Compressed": Makes VTF with DXT5 compression if image is transparent, or DXT1 if opaque

 ---